David Fairbairn (politician): Early years

-Fairbairn joined the Country Party after the war's end, but later switched to the Liberal Party.
+Fairbairn joined the Country Party after the end of World War II, but later switched to the Liberal Party.
 He was encouraged to stand for parliament by party officials and at the 1949 federal election was elected to the newly created seat of Farrer in the House of Representatives.
+He was elevated to the ministry in 1962 as Minister for Air in the Menzies government.

+National development minister, 1964–1969

-In 1962, Fairbairn was elevated to the ministry as Minister for Air in the Menzies government.
-He was promoted to cabinet in June 1964 as Minister for National Development, a portfolio covering energy, forestry, minerals, and water.
-He took an interest in the development of the Ord River Scheme in Western Australia.
+Fairbairn was promoted to cabinet in June 1964 as Minister for National Development, a portfolio covering energy, forestry, minerals, and water policy (including the Ord River Scheme in Western Australia).
+After Menzies' retirement he remained in the national development portfolio under Harold Holt and John Gorton.
+As with Gorton, Fairbairn was a strong proponent of nuclear power for Australia.
+His department was responsible for the Australian Atomic Energy Commission and he made the initial cabinet submissions for the Jervis Bay Nuclear Power Plant, which also anticipated the "retention of fissable material" for defence purposes.
+However, according to Ainsley Gotto and Ann Moyal his personal grasp of nuclear technology was limited and his cabinet colleague Bill Wentworth was more influential on the development of policy.

+As national development minister, Fairbairn played a significant role in formulating government policy on iron ore mining in Western Australia, which had rapidly expanded after the lifting of the export embargo in 1960.
+Following a collapse in the iron ore price in 1965 he secured cabinet support to refuse approval for Hamersley Iron to sell iron ore pellets to Japan, "the first time that an Australian government had intervened to stop a commercial deal of such magnitude except for defence reasons".
+In 1966, the Holt government introduced "price guidelines" (effectively a price floor) for iron ore, but these were relaxed by Fairbairn the following year.
+The removal of price controls was said to have significantly increased production levels and allowed Hamersley to become one of the world's largest iron ore producers.

+Leadership challenge and aftermath

-Fairbairn remained in the national development portfolio under Harold Holt and John Gorton.
-He initially supported Gorton's election as party leader, but later became "disillusioned by the prime minister's maverick style".
+Fairbairn supported Gorton's election as party leader, but later became "disillusioned by the prime minister's maverick style".
 After the 1969 election, he unsuccessfully challenged Gorton for the leadership (along with William McMahon), and then resigned from the ministry, saying: "I have given deep thought and consideration to this decision.
 I have made it reluctantly.
 My sole concern in coming to it is the future of the Liberal Party, the Government and the Nation."
 According to Ian Sinclair, he was opposed to Gorton's centralism and in particular, his attempt to claim of sovereignty over Australia's territorial waters and continental shelf for the Commonwealth.

 Fairbairn became Minister for Education and Science in March 1971 in the McMahon Ministry and Minister for Defence from August 1971 to the government's defeat in 1972 election.
 He had announced his retirement in 1975 but the dismissal of the Whitlam Government meant that his retirement came earlier than expected at the subsequent 1975 election.